diyarkarimzadeh/diyarkarimzadeh/README.md

 Frontend Developer & Designer
 -----------------------------

-I am a 21 years old Frontend developer, with over 3 years experience in building and designing enterprise products.
-Despite my age I'm very confident in my skills and over this 3 years I worked on challenging products both in design and development sides.
+I am a Frontend developer with over 3 years experience in building and designing enterprise products.
+I worked on challenging products both in design and development sides.
 Also I'm always open to learn new things and try new stacks and challenge myself to grow more!

 * 🌍  I'm based in Tehran, IRAN
 * ✉️  You can contact me at [Diyar1379@gmail.com](mailto:Diyar1379@gmail.com)